NPLU_Research-CoverPg.18%.jpg

 2009

-NPLU’s first video short, 1000 sq. ft., was selected for screening during the American Association of Architects’ (AIA) Festival in the City in San Francisco and screened nationally under the auspices of the AIA.
+No Place Like Utopia’s first video short, 1000 sq. ft., was selected for screening during the American Association of Architects’ (AIA) Architecture and the City Festival by the San Francisco AIA chapter and then screened nationally under the auspices of the AIA.

 2011

 Material from the project was presented in relation to the Gwangju Biennale, extending its international exhibition life prior to Venice.
-Curated by Seung H-Sang and Ai WeiWei, the exhibition "design is design is not design" included the NPLU video short, 1000 sq. ft. to augment the segment on Gregory Ain.
+Curated by Seung H-Sang and Ai WeiWei, the exhibition design is design is not design included the No Place Like Utopia video short, 1000 sq. ft. to augment the segment on Gregory Ain.

 2012

-Following the delay of several Freedom of Information Ace (FOIA) requests initiated in 2007, FBI files on Gregory Ain were finally delivered fro Robbins and Lambert for review in 2012.
+Following the delay of several Freedom of Information Act (FOIA) requests initiated in 2007, FBI files on Gregory Ain were finally delivered to Robbins and Lambert for review.

 2015